Alice C. Linsley

-Lucy and her kin were human who lived about 3.4 million years ago.
-I think that the Leakys suspected this after they did their work in Ethiopia.
-Mary Leakey certainly had reason to think so after her 1979 discoveries in Tanzania.
+Lucy and her kin lived about 3.4 million years ago.
+It appears that Mary Leakey suspected that these were archaic humans after her work in Ethiopia.
+She certainly had reason to think so after her 1979 discoveries in Tanzania.
 That was the year that Mary discovered the earliest known footprints of hominids, animals and birds at Laetoli.
 The footprints were preserved about 3.6 million years ago under falling ash from the nearby Sadiman volcano.
 The raised arch and rounded heel of the footprints showed that these creatures walked as humans today.

 Unfortunately, Lucy and her kin were given the name "Australopithicus" (meaning ape of the south) by Donald C. Johanson, though Mary Leakey would have called the finds Homo, as she thought they were.
 She expressed her regret that "the Laetoli fellow is now doomed to be called Australopithecus afarensis," a name contrary to the evidence that Lucy and her people walked upright, had oppositional thumbs, short fingers, human dentition, built fire, shared their food, and used flints to scrap, saw and chop.